About Batasia Loop

 How to reach Batasia Loop from Darjeeling

-Batasia Loop is 5 km from Darjeeling bazaar on the road toward Ghum.
-Shared jeeps to Ghum pass the loop.
-By toy train: Batasia is between Darjeeling and Ghum stations.
-For the joy ride, board the steam train at Darjeeling station.
+Batasia Loop is 5 km from Darjeeling bazaar on Hill Cart Road toward Ghoom.
+Shared jeeps to Ghoom pass directly below the loop — ask to be dropped at the Batasia gate.
+By toy train: Batasia is between Darjeeling and Ghoom stations on the UNESCO Darjeeling Himalayan Railway; the joy-ride steam train passes through on its circuit.
+Private taxi from Chowrasta: 10 minutes, approximately ₹150–200.

 Best time to visit Batasia Loop